 Here, it belongs to collective expression, and while some struggle and loose in the fight to general tagging, many shop keepers, business owners and commercial property investors now ask the artists to come and paint their walls.

-However, what we did learn is that while street art in Athens predates its most recent crisis, it has ALWAYS existed in Greece.
+However, what we did learn is that while street art in Athens predates its most recent crisis, it has always existed in Greece.
 The word graffiti actually comes from the Greek word graphi, meaning ‘to write’.
 Inscriptions and messages have been carved and embedded into buildings for centuries – an ancient art of communication.

 Jorge Sotirios says